To enjoy the full Mail & Guardian online experience: please upgrade your browser

 He said Russia’s electoral system was permeated by a culture of fraud built less on orders from the top than on the initiative of regional and local officials who are eager to please those above them.

 “Vladimir Putin has a system in place in which provincial authorities are obliged to hold up the result of the ruling party.
-They know that if they don’t attain the right result they could lose their jobs,” Ponomaryov said.

 “They act out of instinct to cheat in the elections.”